-The melody output (P1.7/MDY) is very useful for generating musical notes when a purely sinusoidal signal is not required, such as for ringer applications.
+The melody output (P1.7/MDY) is very useful for generating musical tones when a purely sinusoidal signal is not required, such as for ringer applications.

 The square wave (duty cycle = $^{12}/{23}$ or 52%) will include the attenuated harmonics of the base frequency, which is defined by the contents of the HGF register (Table 3).
-However, even higher frequency notes may be produced since the low-pass filtering on the TONE output is not applied to the P1.7/MDY output.
-This results in the minimum decimal value x in the HGF register (see equation in Section 6.4) being 2 for the P1.7/MDY output, rather than 60 for the TONE output.
+However, even higher frequency tones may be produced since the low-pass filtering on the TONE output is not applied to the P1.7/MDY output.
+This results in the minimum decimal value x in the HGF register being 2 for the P1.7/MDY output, rather than 60 for the TONE output - the value shown in equation (1).
 A sinusoidal TONE output is produced at the same time as the melody square wave, but due to the filtering, the higher frequency sine waves with x < 60 will not appear at the TONE output.

 Since the melody output is shared with P1.7, the port flip-flop of P1.7 has to be set HIGH before using the melody output.
 This is to avoid conflicts between melody and port outputs.
-The melody output drive depends on the configuration of port P1.7/MDY, see Chapter 13, Table 24.
+The melody output drive depends on the configuration of port P1.7/MDY; see Chapter 14, Table 24.